quacksouls/bitburner/doc/guide/program.md

 Notice the use of the semicolon `;` to chain a bunch of commands.
 If necessary, wait until you have accumulated enough money to buy the above four programs.
+Purchase the fifth program, i.e. `SQLInject.exe`, whenever you have sufficient funds.
+The five programs `BruteSSH.exe`, `FTPCrack.exe`, `HTTPWorm.exe`, `relaySMTP.exe`, and `SQLInject.exe` are collectively known as the _port
+openers_.
+Each of these programs allows you to open one port on a world server.

 ## Factions